 Condition 37 (e) of the consent relates to consulting on any proposed riparian planting.
-Riparian management throughout the scheme includes targeting pest plant species which threaten to invade and dominate in this environment.
 Native low growing species such as Carex sp. and Toi Toi will be encouraged to establish throughout the scheme.
 These are largely self-sown.
-Previous native planting along stopbanks will continue to be maintained, with weed species (particularly broom and gorse) being controlled.
+Ngati Turangitukua will be consulted on Waikato Regional Council led planting programmes.